SveltePress/sveltepress/packages/docs-site/src/routes/guide/default-theme/code-relative/+page.md

 ## Svelte live code

-Use svelte lang and live prop would have effect like this.
+Use svelte lang and live prop would render the result and the source codes under the result.
-You can combine with any of the feature mentioned above.
-Here's a example with full features:

 **Input**